elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

 # Paired End GBS Pipeline

-> A bioinformatics tool to generate a vcf file from multiplexed GBS paired end fastq files
+> A bioinformatics tool to generate a vcf file from a multiplexed GBS paired end fastq files.
+Process is based on our protocol (which is availble in the [resources folder](https://github.com/elderberry-smells/GBS_snakemake_pipeline/tree/master/workflow/resources/oligos).
+However, due to the modularity of snakemake, you may only need to change a demultiplex script to include other protocols seamlessly (such as the [iGenomics Riptide GBS protocol](https://github.com/elderberry-smells/GBS_snakemake_pipeline/blob/master/workflow/scripts/riptide.py))

-> Utilizes snakemake to complete the process with one command line call
+> This tool utilizes [Snakemake](https://snakemake.readthedocs.io/en/stable/) to complete the process with just one command line call.

 ![workflow](workflow/resources/images/pipeline_workflow_DAG.jpg?raw=true "Workflow")